CSC510-Do-Lorenc-McDavitt/DollarBot2.0/README.md

 It can be invoked by using `/history` command.

 <p align="center"><img width="700" src="./docs/workflows/currencyother.gif"></p>
 Here are some other features about currency:

-1. /currency: show all supported currency
+1. /currency: Lists all supported currencies, allowing users to view available options for conversions.

-2. /convert: show conversion between two currency
+2. /convert: Converts a specified currency to USD and provides the current exchange rate.

-3. /currencycalculator: calculate amount under different currency
+3. /currencycalculator: Guides users through a step-by-step currency conversion process, allowing selection of base and target currencies.